 If you are an avid fence observer, you may have come across a few fences that go above and beyond the post cap.
 Have you ever seen a fence that featured interlaced strips of wood above the pickets?
 If so, you were probably looking at a lattice top fence.

 Lattice tops are another way you can mask the unsightly tops of pickets, but instead of doing so with a flat line, you can draw your guests’ attention to an intriguing pattern of crisscrossed wood.
-One reason homeowners choose to lattice tops is to add height to their fence while providing a certain level of visibility.
+One reason homeowners choose to lattice tops is to add fence while providing a certain level of visibility.
 If you’ve ever seen a lattice top fence, you may have noticed that you can look up through it and see the sky, an effect that many homeowners enjoy.

 Lattice tops come in a variety of designs, but the main choices are horizontal and diagonal.
 Horizontal lattice tops feature crossing wooden slats that run vertically and horizontally to create a grid-like pattern while diagonal lattice tops comprise crossing slats that run diagonally to create a repeating diamond pattern.
 Lattice tops can be painted and stained to match or contrast with your wood fence.